 Rangiri (diagonal bitesize chunks)

-The most common way to cut sweet potato for daigaku imo is using a technique called "rangiri"(乱切り).
-This kind of cut is used for long, cylindrical vegetables (like carrot or cucumber).
+The most common way to cut sweet potato for daigaku imo is using a technique called “rangiri”(乱切り).
+This kind of cut is used for long, cylindrical vegetables like carrots or cucumbers.

 To cut rangiri style, first cut off the ends and then make thick diagonal cuts, rotating the sweet potato one quarter between each cut.
 Depending on the size of the potato, the middle pieces could end up being considerably bigger, in this case you can cut them in half.
 Try and cut the pieces to a similar size so that they finish cooking at the same time.